zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/deposit-many.md

 title: depositMany
 keywords:
 - 'pos client, erc1155, deposit, polygon, sdk'
-description: 'Multiple deposit of erc1155 token using matic.js'
+description: 'Multiple deposit of ERC1155 tokens using matic.js'
 ---

 `depositMany` method can be used to deposit required amounts of multiple token from ethereum to polygon chain.